framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-The two options with corresponding parameters must be specified when calling or the services must be defined with the installer in the configuration file. must be defined with the installer.
+The two options with corresponding parameters must be specified or the services must be defined with the installer in the configuration file.
 Details can be found in [FAQ18](faq.md#faq18).

 ### RBK0020E: File system of the rsync backup directory %s does not support softlinks.